 Since the pressure is gradually released, there is less movement in the Instant Pot, any built-up foam settles, the stocks and soups come out cleaner and foods are more likely to stay intact.

 Use it for:

 - Cooking foamy food, dishes with large amounts of liquid or high starch content.
-Natural release avoids any foam splatter and keeping your kitchen and the steam valve nice and clean.
+Natural release avoids any foam splatter and keeps your kitchen and the steam valve nice and clean.

 - Cooking stews, pot roast, hearty soups, curries, beans and lentils, cheesecakes and cakes, or any other foods or dishes that won’t get ruined by a little extra cooking time during depressurization

 - For ‘resting or setting’ foods, such as tough meat cuts or cheesecakes.

 - Don’t leave a whole pot of pasta for the whole NPR cycle as it will overcook the starch unless the cooking time was designed with natural release in mind.

 - If you have a large pot of stock or soup and you need to use it quickly as it can take a long time to release naturally.

 - If the recipe is designed for quick release, the food may overcook as the cooking process continues during the natural release process.

 Combined NPR and quick release: in many cases, you might want to use both methods for best results; you can allow the pressure to release naturally for 5 minutes and then use the quick release method.
 This works well for foods like rice, pasta, some soups and porridge.